Learn about Health and Wellbeing!

-From nutrition and exercise to mindfulness and the quality of the air that you breathe, discover how health dictates all facets of life.
+From nutrition and joyful movement to mindfulness and the quality of the air that you breathe, discover how health, public health, and wellbeing are fundamental components in all facets of life.

-Are you interested in health and how to maximize the wellbeing of yourself and others?
-Are you curious about nutrition and diet, sleep science and exercise?
-Or maybe mindfulness, meditation and the power your mind has on overall health?
-Gain hands-on experience and insight into the many career opportunities available in the different disciplines of health and wellness.
-Students will learn from Wake Forest faculty about the eight dimensions of wellbeing, use technology for health procedures, and tour campus facilities dedicated to health, fitness and overall wellness.
+Are you interested in health and how to maximize the wellbeing of yourself and your community?
+Are you curious about nutrition and intuitive eating, sleep hygiene and joyful movement?
+Or maybe mindfulness, meditation and the power your mind has on overall wellbeing?
+Curious how sex and healthy relationships fits in with health and well-being?
+Thinking about a future career in public health?
+Lets talk!
+Learn how community wellbeing and the science of public health are integral to supporting individual health and wellbeing.
+Gain hands-on experience and insight into the many career opportunities available in the different disciplines of health and wellbeing.
+Students will learn from Wake Forest faculty about the eight dimensions of wellbeing, the practice of public health as it relates to health and wellbeing, and tour campus facilities dedicated to health, fitness, and overall wellbeing.

 At a Glance